Archive for the ‘Information’ Category

 Saturday, October 25, 2014 Wentz Concert Hall North Central College Naperville, IL

 Soar to new heights with Handel’s great masterwork.
-We invite the community to sing along on majestic choruses accompanied by orchestra and featuring four excellent professional soloists.
-A 20-year holiday tradition!
+We invite the community to connect with us on the majestic choruses accompanied by orchestra and featuring four excellent professional soloists.
+A 21-year holiday tradition!

 Since May, Voices In Harmony and the ensemble, Viva Voce, have had several performances serving community events aside from our concerts at Main Beach.
 This outreach is one the the reasons VIH exists.
 We are proud to bring LIVE music to our community!